MarcusZou/DigiCV1st/README.md

 streamlit run app.py
 ```

-then open browser and point to https://localhost:8501
+then open a browser and point to https://localhost:8501